getCompass/userbot/README.md

 ### `POST /command/getList`

 The method for getting bot command list.<br>
-URL for the request: `https://userbot.getcompass.com/api/v3/command/getList`
+URL for Cloud version of the product: `https://userbot.getcompass.com/api/v3/command/getList` <br>
+URL for On-premise version of the product: `https://<yourdomain>/userbot/api/v3/command/getList`

 Parameters are **not required** to be sent in the request body.